 Reality Check- Things to Know before Writing a Fight Scene

 Everyone has something called a “flinch response” when they fight.
 This is the brain’s natural way of saying “move or get hurt.”
 Trained fighters or people with a history of abuse adapt to suppress the response.
 How much experience does your character have with fighting, and what style of combat is his opponent using?
 A character new to fist fighting will be hit a few times before their survival instinct overrides the “flinch response.”
-Until then that character could be in too much shock and indecision for them to fight back.
-Don’t count on adrenaline to kick in and save the day; it really won’t.
-In real life adrenaline naturally works against you, tiring the human body during battle and makes fighters shaky and inaccurate.
-During that time the adrenaline powers the human brain to focuses on surviving, not winning, the fight.
-In conclusion, don’t think adrenaline makes your character Bruce Lee or Jackie Chan.
+Until then, that character could be in too much shock and indecision for them to fight back.
+Don’t count on an adrenaline rush to save the day; in reality, adrenaline works against you, naturally tiring the human body during battle and makes fighters shaky and inaccurate.
+During that time, adrenaline focuses the human brain on surviving, not winning, the fight.
+In short, don’t think adrenaline makes your character Bruce Lee or Jackie Chan.

 Delete as many adverbs as you can.
 Characters do not dwell on things when they are in the heat of the moment.
 Being distracted results in injuries.
 Focus on actions, not thoughts or observations.
 Search your vocabulary with more descriptive verbs, such as

 -Bellow, bolt, charge, claw, crumble, thrash, heave, hurtle, shatter, shriek, snarl, splinter, tackle, raze, roar.
-Use thesaurus.com to double check your definitions.
+Use thesaurus.com and dictionary.com to double-check your definitions.

 Remember to think about ALL of a characters’ senses.
-People remember more about how they felt in response with senses other than sight during battle.
+People remember more about how they felt in response to senses other than sight during battle.